toby1984/maven-dependency-age-enforcer/README.md

 ### If you don't want to use the servlet, just omit the `<apiEndpoint>` tag inside the rule configuration.

-By default the servlet will store all retrieved artifact metadata as a binary file in ${user.home}/artifacts.json.binary unless you override this location by passing a '-Dversiontracker.artifact.file='&lt;path to file&gt;' option to the JVM (the Dockerfile will use the path /data/artifacts.json.binary so ).
+By default the servlet will store all retrieved artifact metadata as a binary file in ${user.home}/artifacts.json.binary unless you override this location by passing a '-Dversiontracker.artifact.file='&lt;path to file&gt;' option to the JVM (the Dockerfile will use the path /data/artifacts.json.binary so mounting a Docker volume on /data, as the run_container.sh script does, will make the artifact metadata persistent outside of the container).

 Note: You can request status information by sending a HTTP GET request to the HTTP endpoint where you deployed the servlet (default is HTML output but you can append "?json" to the URL to get a JSON response).